Rudolf Fisch: Mission and legacy

-Rudolf Fisch began his missionary work in 1885 when he arrived at Aburi on the Gold Coast, then a British Colony (now Ghana), with two chests of medical instruments and drugs.
+Rudolf Fisch began his missionary work in 1885 when he arrived at Aburi on the Gold Coast, then a British Colony, now Ghana, with two chests of medical instruments and drugs.
 He had been sent by the mission to be based at Aburi, a town in the Akuapim South Municipal District from 1885 to 1911.
 He was the first member of the mission with scientific training.
 He was to serve as both the medic and a religious missionary.

-Aburi, located about 25 miles inland from Accra and elevated 1,450 feet above sea level, was strategically chosen as the headquarters of the Basel Mission medical activities due to its central location and healthy environment.
-A two-story sanatorium for European missionaries and an outpatient clinic for Africans were constructed at Aburi, forming the first European medical facility away from coastal towns in the Gold Coast.
-Fisch began daily consultation hours from 2 to 5 pm, treating a wide range of cases, from leprosy and mental illness to injuries and tropical diseases.
-His work was widely attended by all social classes, with some patients traveling up to 20 hours to seek his care.
-In his first year, Fisch reported treating over 600 African patients.
-By 1902, the outpatient count had increased to 4,002, alongside 36 inpatients, reflecting the growing demand for medical care.
-(Hauns in Africa; Basel Mission Archives) He faced skepticism of his practices by his colleagues, diverging from the traditional local medicine or homeopathic approaches which had been common at the mission.
+Aburi, located about 25 miles inland from Accra with elevation of 1,450 feet above sea level, was chosen as the headquarters of the Basel Mission medical activities due to its central location and healthy environment.
+A two-story sanatorium for European missionaries and an outpatient clinic for Africans were constructed, forming the first European medical facility away from coastal towns of the Gold Coast.
+Fisch began daily consultation hours, treating a range of cases, from leprosy and mental illness to injuries and tropical diseases.
+His work was attended by all social classes with some patients traveling up to twenty hours to seek his care.
+In his first year Fisch reported treating over 600 African patients.
+By 1902 the outpatient count increased to 4,002, alongside 36 inpatients.